German Taurus controversy: Positions against Taurus delivery

 In the Bundestag, the government factions (SPD, FDP, Greens) voted against the delivery on January 17, 2024, although the latter had spoken out in favor of it in the previous debate.
 However, the practice of fundamentally rejecting proposals from an opposition faction is common in the German political system across all party lines and at both federal and state level.
 A few days later, Chancellor Scholz justified his negative stance by saying that Germany should not be linked to the goals that such a system achieves "at any point or place."
 He expressed disdain over his belief that many politicians in favor of sending the weapons would not consider whether a delivery could lead to participation in war.
 He also stated that the kinds of military targeting and monitoring that the British and French were doing could not be done in Germany.
 Rolf Mützenich, the chairman of the SPD parliamentary group stated: "We have known for months, including from publications in the British media, that there may also be British soldiers in Ukraine for the weapon system delivered there. [...]
 A bogeyman is now being set up there".
 At the end of February 2024, however, Scholz specified that he also wanted to avoid a residual risk because the weapon, "if used incorrectly, can reach a specific target somewhere in Moscow."
 On March 18, 2024, former Chancellor Gerhard Schröder (SPD), a long-time friend of Vladimir Putin and pro-Russian lobbyist, supported the positions of Scholz and Mützenich.

 In a survey in early March 2024, 61% of participating Germans disapproved of Taurus deliveries, representing an increase of nine percentage points since August 2023.
 According to the Politbarometer, only 29% of surveyed Germans were in favor of Taurus deliveries.

+After his election as Chancellor in 2025, Friedrich Merz maintained the previous government's policy despite his earlier criticism of its refusal.
+In March 2026, he stated that due to Ukraine's advances in weapons technology, he no longer saw a need for the delivery (contrary to Ukrainian President Zelenskyy, who had stated the previous month that his country still needed Taurus cruise missiles).
+Merz said that his earlier demands as opposition leader had been based on the assumption that the Bundeswehr had a sufficient number of operational Taurus cruise missiles available.